State of Washington Classified Job Specification

 Knowledge and Abilities

-Knowledge of: wildlife, habitat, or fisheries; population dynamics; statistical theory, advanced mathematics and statistical analytical procedures; stochastic processes; building of mathematic models of animal populations; biostatistical research involving extension and correlation of principles and synthesis of orders of probability; computer techniques; experimental design appropriate to the field.
+Knowledge of: wildlife, habitat, and/or fisheries; population dynamics; statistical theory, advanced mathematics and statistical analytical procedures; stochastic processes; building of mathematic models of animal populations; computer programming and analysis techniques; experimental design appropriate to the field.

 Legal Requirement(s)